mozillazg/ptcpdump/README.md

 * Process-aware
   * Aware of the process information associated with the packets.
   * Supports filtering packets by process ID and process name.
+* Container-aware and Kubernetes-aware
+  * Aware of the container and pod information associated with the packets.
+  * Supports multiple container runtimes: Docker Engine and containerd
 * Supports using pcap-filter(7) syntax for filtering packets.
 * Directly applies filters in the kernel space.
 * Supports saving captured packets in the PcapNG format for offline analysis with third-party tools such as Wireshark.
 * Supports reading packets from pcapng file.
-* Container-aware
-  * Aware of the container information associated with the packets.
-  * Supports multiple container runtimes: Docker Engine and containerd

 ## Installation